smorad/um_cisc_7026/lecture_08_recurrent.typ

   #c

 ==
-  #side-by-side[
+   #side-by-side(align: left)[
-    One last thing, *stride* allows you to "skip" cells during convolution #pause
+    *Stride* allows you to "skip" cells during convolution #pause

-    This can decrease the size of image without pooling #pause
+    - Decrease the size of image without pooling #pause

     *Padding* adds zero pixels to the image to increase the output size ][